recieve/stripe/README.txt

 1. Select the tab "Upload".
 1. Upload the .zip file you just downloaded.
 1. Activate the plugin.
-1. A new menu item `Simple Stripe Checkout` will appear in the main menu.
+1. A new menu item `WP Simple Pay Lite for Stripe` will appear in the main menu.

 = 3.
 FTP Upload =
 1. Download the plugin (.zip file) on the right column of this page.
 1. Unzip the zip file contents.
 1. Upload the `stripe` folder to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. A new menu item `Simple Stripe Checkout` will appear in the main menu.
+1. A new menu item `WP Simple Pay Lite for Stripe` will appear in the main menu.

 == Frequently Asked Questions ==